 As an adult, one holds the conviction that such a vague, intuitive response to others is inappropriate to life's survival realities and one should in fact not be delivering so much unreliable and unproductive affection into the world.

 The life habits which form like a protective shell around the core trauma (often the loss of a parent, by death or long absence) are based in the sober assessment that each monad is self-responsible.
 One proceeds through adulthood on this basis.

 In practice, there may be, in less conscious persons, a tangible lack of compassion based on the early experience of parenting that is emotionally cramped and withholding.

-Once the troubled parenting subsides, the native will have blocked off most of the pain of one's childhood in order to develop the one part of their strict upbringing that might actually work in the world.
-That is the emotionally reinforced ability to meet material performance expectations re: time, deadlines, laws, rules (Shani).
+Once the polarizing catalysis of the parenting challenge subsides, the native will have blocked off most of the pain of one's childhood in order to develop the one part of their strict upbringing that might actually work in the world.
+That is the emotionally reinforced ability to meet material performance expectations re: time, deadlines, laws, rules [Shani].

-Limits (Shani) on fellow-feeling and cooperation in relationships
+Limits [Shani] on fellow-feeling and cooperation within relationships

-Generally the native hears a powerful inner voice that promotes personal survival under difficult circumstances.
-One will rarely accept commands from an outside voice that does not conform to one's sense of inner order. the native is usually comfortable therefore in strictly lawful socially regulated organizations but does not partner well on an emotional-peer basis.
+Generally, one hears a powerful inner voice that promotes personal survival under difficult circumstances.
+One rarely accepts commands from an outside voice that does not conform to one's sense of inner order.
+The native is usually comfortable therefore, in strictly lawful socially regulated organizations but does not partner well on an emotional-peer basis.

-Each graha makes an essential contribution to our survival by guaranteeing our connection to the life forces that keep our soul connected to the Earth-time body for the full length of the current incarnation.
+Each graha makes an essential contribution to earth-human survival by guaranteeing earth-human connection to the life forces that keep earth-human soul connected to the Earth-time body for the full length of the current incarnation.